 After not performing for 6 years while battling a performance injury, she now enjoys a prolific concert career with more than 10 years of full injury recovery.
 She uses her recovery to serve as an advocate of musicians’ wellness–curating articles, lectures, and forums to educate teachers and students.
 Most recently the BBC featured her on the podcast Sideways telling her miraculous story of injury to recovery.
 McCain has written and presented on wellness and other topics in the Piano Magazine and at multiple universities, Music Teachers National Association Conference and the National Conference of Keyboard Pedagogy.

-Dr. McCain is currently the Coordinator of Keyboard Studies and an Assistant Professor of Piano at the Rudi E. Scheidt School of Music at the University of Memphis and co-artistic director of the Memphis International Piano Festival and Competition.
+McCain graduated cum laude from Southern Methodist University.
+She received her Master of Music from Cleveland Institute of Music and holds a doctoral degree from the University of Texas at Austin.
+Currently, she is Associate Professor of Piano and Coordinator of the Keyboard Area at the Rudi E. Scheidt School of Music at the University of Memphis and Co-Founder/Director of the Memphis International Piano Festival and Competition.